 Shin-Osaka Station

 Shin-Osaka Station is an important transportation hub in the Osaka metropolitan area.
-Here you can connect with the Subway Midosuji Line, which is the main line running north to south of the Osaka city subway network.
-It is also the terminus of two high-speed shinkansen lines, the Tokaido Shinkansen line from Tokyo, and the Sanyo Shinkansen line from Fukuoka in Kyushu.
-To reach Shin-Osaka Station from Kyoto Station you can use the high speed shinkansen or the Special rapid service on the Kyoto Line.
-You can download a bilingual map for Shin-Osaka Station at the JR West website.
+Here you can connect with the Osaka Metro Midosuji Line, the main north-south line of the Osaka Metro network.
+It is also the terminus of two high-speed shinkansen lines: the Tokaido Shinkansen line from Tokyo, and the Sanyo Shinkansen line from Fukuoka in Kyushu.
+To reach Shin-Osaka Station from Kyoto Station, take either the shinkansen or the Special Rapid service on the JR Kyoto Line.

 Umeda and Osaka Station